By ADAM GELLER and DAVID RISING

 Stocks rallied around the world on the news.
 On Wall Street, the Dow Jones Industrial Average surged more than 2,100 points, or 11.4% — its biggest one-day percentage gain since 1933, during the Depression.

-But with infections in the U.S. reaching nearly 50,000, including more than 600 deaths, public health experts warned that could be a mistake.
+But with infections in the U.S. exceeding 50,000, including more than 670 deaths, public health experts have warned that failing to maintain social distancing would balloon infections to the point the health care system would be overwhelmed and many more people would die.

 In one of the outbreak’s first celebrity deaths, Terrence McNally, the Tony-winning playwright whose credits included “Kiss of the Spider Woman,” “Ragtime,” “Love!
 Valour!
 Compassion!” and “Master Class,” died in Florida of complications from the virus at age 81, his representative said.
 McNally was a lung cancer survivor who lived with chronic inflammatory lung disease.